 I am a Professor of Economics and Behavioral Science at the University of Leeds.
-My areas of expertise are wide-ranging and include the economics of happiness, nudge theory, social identities, environmental and natural resource economics and farmer behaviour.
-While an economist by training I typically combine the tools and techniques commonly employed by economists with insights from across the social sciences such as in the fields of psychology, sociology and political science.
-This has led to a diverse and ever-evolving stream of research featuring in a range of high-impact journals across the social sciences as well as research income from, among others, the BBSRC, Nuffield Foundation and the Environmental Protection Agency (Ireland).
+My areas of expertise are wide-ranging (and continually evolving) and include the economics of happiness, nudge theory, identity economics, environmental and natural resource economics and farmer behaviour.
+While an economist by training I typically combine the tools and techniques commonly employed by economists with insights from psychology, sociology and political science.
 See full CV.

 Links to recent blogs which give a good overview of various strands of my research